frothkoetter/nifitfdemo/README.md

 go to Ambari -- Restart NIFI

 # import the Flowfile
-you may download to your desktop as template and then upload template demo.nifi.tf.xml to Nifi
+Download demo.nifi.tf.v3.xml to your desktop and then upload as template demo.nifi.tf.v3.xml to Nifi UI

 # Check E-Mail Account/Password in the get mail and send mail processors (passwords are not exported in the XML Flow)
 using demo.nifi.tf@gmx.de / hadoop88